- Children's Rehabilitative Services Team

 - Appointments and Referrals for all Child Rehabilitation Locations

-Expand a section below to learn more about speech-language services at Lifespan.
+Expand any section below to learn more about ways we can help your child.

 Feeding and Swallowing Disorders